top of page

 International Apostolic Council

-The governing body responsible for overseeing the International Gardens of Exile.
+The International Apostolic Council oversees the International Gardens of Exile.

-Provides spiritual oversight over all apostolic teams internationally.
+• Providing spiritual oversight for apostolic teams internationally.

-Plans and organizes the annual International Gatherings for appointed leaders in the Gardens of Exile.
+• Organizing the annual International Gatherings for appointed leaders.

-Provides discipline and restoration for their own Apostolic Council members.
+• Providing discipline and restoration for the International Apostolic Council Members.

 Apostolic Office

-Provide discipline and restoration for their own Apostolic Team members.
+• Providing discipline and restoration for members of their own Apostolic Team.

-Act as the final step for discipline and restoration for Prophetic, Evangelistic, and Pastoral/Teacher Teams.
+• Serving as the final step in discipline and restoration matters Leaders and churches under their care.

 Prophetic Office

-Remain under the oversight of the Apostolic Team that planted them or with which they joined.
+Prophetic Teams serve under the oversight of the Apostolic Team that appointed them.

-Provide discipline and restoration for their own Prophetic Team members.
+• Providing discipline and restoration for members of their own Prophetic Team.

 Evangelistic Office

-Remain under the oversight of the Apostolic Team that planted them or with which they joined.
+Evangelistic Teams serve under the oversight of the Apostolic Team that appointed them.

-Provide discipline and restoration for their own Evangelistic Team members.
+• Providing discipline and restoration for members of their own Evangelistic Team.

-Remain under the oversight of the Apostolic Team that planted them or with which they joined.
+Pastor/Teacher Teams serve under the oversight of the Apostolic Team that appointed them.

-Provide discipline and restoration for their own team members and churches.
+• Providing discipline and restoration for their own pastor/teacher team and churches.

 Deacon’s Office